ljwagerfield/multiverse/docs/Architecture Notes.md

 - Timestamps still need to be present in certain events for reactions to be timed.
 - To support adding reactions to events which otherwise have no reactions, timestamps shall be present in all events.
 - **Important:** Timestamps are *not* present to support deferred commands.
 Commands produce events which represent immediate state change; a timestamp set for any time other than the present is a bug.

+## Command types
+- ConstantTailCommand.
+Unconditional command relating to an existing aggregate which evokes the same events on every evaluation.
+- UnconditionalTailCommand.
+Command relating to an existing aggregate with an evaluation that is always valid.
+- ConditionalTailCommand.
+Command relating to an existing aggregate with an evaluation that is conditionally valid.
+- HeadCommand.
+Command with an evaluation that describes the creation of a new aggregate.
+These commands are constant and unconditional by nature.